pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/evolution_of_retrieval_augmented_generation_draft_v2_1_jan_2024.md

 ## Expanding RAG's Definition

-Contributions to RAG's thought leadership are wide spread.
+Contributions in the RAG domain are wide spread.
 For example, this Microsoft [blog](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) provides the following diagram, which demonstrates how RAG and LLM functionality are evolving:

 ![RAG Diagram from the Microsoft Blog](https://learn.microsoft.com/en-us/azure/search/media/retrieval-augmented-generation-overview/architecture-diagram.png#lightbox)